FREQUENTLY ASKED QUESTIONS

 At the very least it will cause stomach upset, and at worst it can cause neurologic problems, including seizures or even death.
 The ingredient in chocolate that causes the problem is theobromine- which is most concentrated in Baker's chocolate and semi-sweet chocolate.
 Milk chocolate can still cause problems but is less toxic.
-Check out our chocolate toxicity chart.
+Check out our chocolate toxicity calculator.

 14. When do I start vaccines for my puppy or kitten?